 The Observatory will provide a forum for the exchange of knowledge and experience between researchers, practitioners, public administration institutions (both state and local government levels), local communities, non-governmental organisations, entrepreneurs, etc.

-As coordinator of the Observatory, the Rector of UG appointed Rafał Raczyński, PhD – political scientist, assistant professor at the Department of International Relations of the UG Institute of Political Science, chief researcher at the Emigration Museum in Gdynia, member of the Committee on Migration Research of the Polish Academy of Sciences and the Pomeranian Council for Regional Migration Policy.
+The Migration Observatory has been coordinated by Rafał Raczyński, PhD – political scientist, assistant professor at the Department of International Relations of the UG Institute of Political Science, chief researcher at the Emigration Museum in Gdynia, member of the Committee on Migration Research of the Polish Academy of Sciences and the Pomeranian Council for Regional Migration Policy.
+The Migration Observatory team also includes Elżbieta Czapka, PhD, Coordinator of the International Cooperation Programme of the Centre for Sustainable Development UG and Kamila Kowalska, PhD, from the Department of Public Policy and Administration of the Institute of Politics of the Faculty of Social Sciences UG.

 “The Migration Observatory aims to monitor and analyse migration processes both on a local, regional and national scale,” says Dr Rafał Raczyński.
 “Its task is to provide reliable data, expert opinions, reports and analyses that can serve as a basis for decision-making by public authorities, NGOs and the private sector.
 The Observatory will also conduct research on the integration of male and female migrants, the impact of migration on the labour market and issues related to multiculturalism.”